Kurt Vonnegut: Later life

-Vonnegut's difficulties materialized in numerous ways; most distinctly though, was the painfully slow progress he was making on his next novel, the darkly comical Breakfast of Champions.
-In 1971, Vonnegut stopped writing the novel altogether.
+Vonnegut's difficulties in his personal life thereafter materialized in numerous ways, including the painfully slow progress made on his next novel, the darkly comical Breakfast of Champions.
+In 1971, he stopped writing the novel altogether.
 When it was finally released in 1973, it was panned critically.
-In Thomas S. Hischak's book American Literature on Stage and Screen, Breakfast of Champions was called "funny and outlandish", but reviewers noted that it "lacks substance and seems to be an exercise in literary playfulness".
+In Thomas S. Hischak's book American Literature on Stage and Screen, Breakfast of Champions was called "funny and outlandish," but reviewers noted that it "lacks substance and seems to be an exercise in literary playfulness."
 Vonnegut's 1976 novel Slapstick, which meditates on the relationship between him and his sister (Alice), met a similar fate.
-In The New York Times's review of Slapstick, Christopher Lehmann-Haupt said that Vonnegut "seems to be putting less effort into [storytelling] than ever before" and that "it still seems as if he has given up storytelling after all".
+In The New York Times's review of Slapstick, Christopher Lehmann-Haupt said that Vonnegut "seems to be putting less effort into [storytelling] than ever before" and that "it still seems as if he has given up storytelling after all."
 At times, Vonnegut was disgruntled by the personal nature of his detractors' complaints.

-In 1979, Vonnegut married Jill Krementz, a photographer whom he met while she was working on a series about writers in the early 1970s.
-With Jill, he adopted a daughter, Lily, when the baby was three days old.
 In subsequent years, his popularity resurged as he published several satirical books, including Jailbird (1979), Deadeye Dick (1982), Galápagos (1985), Bluebeard (1987), and Hocus Pocus (1990).
 Although he remained a prolific writer in the 1980s, Vonnegut struggled with depression and attempted suicide in 1984.
 Two years later, Vonnegut was seen by a younger generation when he played himself in Rodney Dangerfield's film Back to School.
-The last of Vonnegut's fourteen novels, Timequake (1997), was, as University of Detroit history professor and Vonnegut biographer Gregory Sumner said, "a reflection of an aging man facing mortality and testimony to an embattled faith in the resilience of human awareness and agency".
+The last of Vonnegut's fourteen novels, Timequake (1997), was, as University of Detroit history professor and Vonnegut biographer Gregory Sumner said, "a reflection of an aging man facing mortality and testimony to an embattled faith in the resilience of human awareness and agency."
 Vonnegut's final book, a collection of essays entitled A Man Without a Country (2005), became a bestseller.

+Personal life

+Vonnegut married his first wife, Jane Marie Cox, in 1945.
+She later embraced Christianity, which was contrary to Vonnegut's atheistic beliefs.
+After five of their six children had left home, Vonnegut said that the two were forced to find "other sorts of seemingly important work to do".
+The couple battled over their differing beliefs until Vonnegut moved from their Cape Cod home to New York in 1971.
+Vonnegut called the disagreements "painful" and said that the resulting split was a "terrible, unavoidable accident that we were ill-equipped to understand".
+The couple divorced but remained friends until Jane's death in late 1986.

+Beyond his failed marriage, Vonnegut was deeply affected when his son Mark suffered a mental breakdown in 1972, which exacerbated Vonnegut's chronic depression and led him to take Ritalin.
+When he stopped taking the drug in the mid-1970s, he began to see a psychologist weekly.

+In 1979, Vonnegut married Jill Krementz, a photographer whom he met while she was working on a series about writers in the early 1970s.
+With Jill, he adopted a daughter, Lily, when the baby was three days old.
+They remained married until his death.